andvsilva/webscraping/whale-alert/README.md

 pip 21.2.4 from ~/anaconda3/lib/python3.9/site-packages/pip (python 3.9)
 ```

-I strong suggest to create python virtual environment to be a self-contained directory tree that includes a Python installation and number of additional packages(This is good practice when you are developing a project, to know more about see the article [A Guide to Python Good Practices](https://towardsdatascience.com/a-guide-to-python-good-practices-90598529da35)).
-Below I will the main steps to make this:
+I strong suggest to create python virtual environment to be a self-contained directory tree that includes a Python installation and number of additional packages (This is good practice when you are developing a project, to know more about see the article [A Guide to Python Good Practices](https://towardsdatascience.com/a-guide-to-python-good-practices-90598529da35)).
+Below I will make the main steps to do this:

-let's begin by installing the ```python3-venv```  package that provides the ```venv``` module
+Let's begin by installing the ```python3-venv```  package that provides the ```venv``` module

 ```bash
 $ sudo apt install python3-venv